/ 10 min read

 Following the Money: The $3 Million Payment

-The scheme began in 2021.
-Vorapak, a former JP Morgan and Deutsche Bank executive who had long been a director of Finansia's predecessor, became the public face of what investigators now know was Mauerberger's covert takeover of the company.
-He controlled a Singapore special purpose vehicle (SPV) that held 24% of Finansia, funded through Capital Asia Investments' "CAI Optimum Fund VCC"—a Variable Capital Company structure that Singapore introduced in 2020 specifically to compete with Cayman Islands funds.
+Vorapak Tanyawong, a former JP Morgan and Deutsche Bank executive who had long been a director of Finansia's predecessor, became the public face of what investigators now know was Mauerberger's covert takeover of the company.
+Vorapak controlled a Singapore special purpose vehicle (SPV) that held 24% of Finansia, financed through a Singapore fund manager called Capital Asia Investments, or CAI.

 VCCs are designed to obscure money flows and ownership.
 They offer flexible share capital, making it easier to move money in and out without disclosure.
 The Mauerberger network has used this structure repeatedly across multiple deals.